apache/pulsar/site2/docs/reference-configuration.md

 |forceDeleteNamespaceAllowed| Enable you to delete a namespace forcefully. |false|
 |messageExpiryCheckIntervalInMinutes| The frequency of proactively checking and purging expired messages. |5|
 |brokerServiceCompactionMonitorIntervalInSeconds| Interval between checks to determine whether topics with compaction policies need compaction. |60|
+brokerServiceCompactionThresholdInBytes|If the estimated backlog size is greater than this threshold, compression is triggered.<br><br>Set this threshold to 0 means disabling the compression check.|N/A
 |delayedDeliveryEnabled| Whether to enable the delayed delivery for messages.
 If disabled, messages will be immediately delivered and there will be no tracking overhead.|true|
 |delayedDeliveryTickTimeMillis|Control the tick time for retrying on delayed delivery, which affects the accuracy of the delivery time compared to the scheduled time.
 By default, it is 1 second.|1000|
 |activeConsumerFailoverDelayTimeMillis| How long to delay rewinding cursor and dispatching messages when active consumer is changed.  |1000|